woehrl01/pod-pacemaker/README.md

 1. **Rate Limiting (`rateLimit`)**:

    - `burst`: The maximum number of pods that can be started in a burst.
 This parameter helps in controlling the rate of pod initialization, preventing sudden spikes in resource consumption that could lead to performance degradation.
-   - `fillFactor`: Controls the rate at which the allowed burst is refilled.
-By specifying a fill factor, administrators can fine-tune the pace of pod initialization, ensuring a balanced and controlled deployment process.
+   - `fillFactor`: Controls the rate at which the allowed burst is refilled. e.g. `1s` means one pod per second.

 2. **Concurrency Throttling (`maxConcurrent`)**:

-   - `perCore`: The maximum number of concurrent pod starts allowed per CPU core.
+   - `perCore`: The maximum number of concurrent pod starts allowed per CPU core. e.g. `0.5` means 0.5 pods per core.
    - `value`: An overall cap on the number of concurrent pods starting simultaneously.
 This is a fixed limit.
 For a more dynamic approach, consider using `perCore` instead.

 3. **CPU Throttling (`cpu`)**:

    - `maxLoad`: Specifies the maximum CPU load allowed.
-This setting aims to prevent overutilization of CPU resources, ensuring that the system remains responsive and stable when starting new pods.
+This setting aims to prevent overutilization of CPU resources, ensuring that the system remains responsive and stable when starting new pods. e.g. `0.8` means 80% of CPU usage.

 4. **I/O Throttling (`io`)**:

    - `maxLoad`: Defines the maximum I/O load that is permissible.
-Similar to CPU throttling, this setting helps prevent I/O saturation, ensuring that the system remains responsive and stable during pod initialization.
+Similar to CPU throttling, this setting helps prevent I/O saturation, ensuring that the system remains responsive and stable during pod initialization. e.g. `0.5` means 50% of I/O usage.

 ### Summary